zlimez/PeggleClone/README.md

 ### Peggle Game Engine
 The peggle game engine is built atop of the Physics Engine with added utilities to support the Peggle gameplay.
 There are three core components in the peggle game engine:
 - `GameWorld`
-- `GameWorldVM`
-- `VisibleRigidBody`
+- `RenderAdaptor`
-- `Cannon`
+- `EventLoop`

 #### `GameWorld`
-`GameWorld` is powered by its `physicsWorld` property. `GameWorld` asks `physicsWorld` to resolve the physical states of all the physics enabled objects (`RigidBody`) in the world. `GameWorld` is the environment where all game objects interact, specifically the pegs, the cannon ball, and the invisible walls along the top, left and right boundaries of the world. `GameWorld` runs an event loop via `CADisplayLink`, and steps the world state forwards accordingly by the time slice advanced per loop iteration.
-After which, `GameWorld` askes the `renderAdaptor` in this case `GameBoardVM` to `adaptScene` such that the world state is translated to a format that can be consumed and rendered by the view (`GameView`).
+`GameWorld` is powered by its `physicsWorld` property. `GameWorld` asks `physicsWorld` to resolve the physical states of all the physics enabled objects (`RigidBody`) in the world. `GameWorld` is the environment where all game objects interact, specifically the pegs, the cannon ball, and the invisible walls along the top, left and right boundaries of the world.

-In addition to stepping the `physicsWorld` forward in a loop iteration, `GameWorld` maintains a set of active coroutines that are also executed per loop iteration.
+**`Properties`**
+- `pegRemovalTimeInterval`: The time threshold where a peg will be prematurely removed after prolonged contact with a `CannonBall` or `LoidPeg` (Zombie peg).
+- `pegRemovalHitCount`: Once a peg has been hit by a `CannonBall` or `LoidPeg` for this number of times, it will be removed prematurely.
+- `collidedPegBodies`: A `Set` of `NormalPeg` that have been hit during on peggle shot iteration, waiting to be faded then removed after the shot completes.
+- `allPegBodies`: A `Set` of all pegs and blocks in the world.
+(Block is considered a peg, as there is no behaviour difference except the score which is actually handles externally via `GameModeAttachment`)`
+- `graphicObjects`: All world objects that will be rendered onto the display.
+- `gameModeAttachment`: A `GameModeAttachment` activates and deactivates selected properties such as `timer`, `ballCounter`, `civTally` etc. and configures a corresponding `ScoreSystem` and `WinLoseEvaluator` to support the game mode chosen by the player.
+- `eventLoop`: The `EventLoop` that will advance the world state forward.
+- `coroutines`: A `Set` of coroutine to be executed at every step that affects the world state.
+- `playState`: The play state of the game, whether it is has been won, lost, in progress etc..
+- `onStepComplete`: An `Array` of closures that take in a `Collection` of `WorldObjects` and process them accordingly.

+**`Methods`**
+- `step(deltaTime)`: Advances the state of the world by delta time, executing the `physicsWorld` update, coroutines in the `Coroutine` set, asking the `gameModeAttachment` to evaluate the world to check if the game has been won, lost or is still in progress.
+- `addObject(WorldObject)`: Adds a `WorldObject` to the world.
+There are several overloaded methods with the same name but increasing specificity.
+Purpose is to add an object to all the data structures relevant to the components the object.
+For instance, if the gameobject is `Renderable`, the added object is inserted into the `graphicObjects` set.
+- `startSimulation()`: Asks the `eventLoop` to start and advance the world forward.
+- `tryFinalizeShot()`: Checks whether the next `CannonBall` can be fired (All collided pegs have faded and all ball-like objects have exited the screen)

+`GameWorld` maintains the state of the world, including the bucket, the cannon ball and all the pegs on the board.
 Once a routine completes, it is removed from the `coroutines` set.
-One direct application of a `Coroutine` will be animations.
+One direct application of a `Coroutine` will be animations. `GameWorld` has a fixed dimension of `820 X 980`.
+To cater for different view dimensions the scaling is handled by `RenderAdaptor`.

+#### Protocols
+- `GameSystem`: Implementers must define the function `adaptScene(Collection<WorldObject>)`, processing the world objects accordingly.
+- `Renderable`: Implementers have a `SpriteContainer` property to enable the UI to display the object.
+- `Animated`: A protocol that extends `Renderable`.
+Contains a `spritesheet`, `animationSequences` and `frameRate`
+- `Fadable`: A protocol that demands a `PegRB`.
+It has a closure `fade` that reduces the opacity of the peg object.
+- `WinLoseEvaluator`: Implementers must specify the type of `ScoreSystem` associated with the evaluator and define the `evaluateGameState` function.
+- `ScoreSystem`: Implementers register their responses to relevant game events that determines the score via `registerListeners`.
+- `GameModeAttachment`: Couples a `ScoreSystem`, `WinLoseEvaluator` and `WorldConfig` object together defining a Game Mode e.g. _Operation Eden_.
+Implementers must define `setUpWorld` that sets the `GameWorld` to the state needed e.g. `ballCounter`, `civTally` is active while the `timer` is inactive in `GameWorld` for `Operation Strix` aka standard mode.

-#### `VisibleRigidBody`
+#### Pegs
-`VisibleRigidBody` inherits from `RigidBody` and includes a `SpriteContainer` property that contains information on how the body will be displayed -> `sprite`, sprite `width`, sprite `height` and sprite `opacity`.
-Subclasses of `VisibleRigidBody` include `PegRigidBody` and `CannonBall`.
+`VisibleRigidBody` inherits from `RigidBody` and implements `Renderable` defining objects in the world that are physics enabled and can be display on the UI. `PegRB` is the parent of all pegs including block.
+It inherits from `VisibleRigidBody`

-`PegRigidBody` overrides the `RigidBody` lifecycle methods `onCollisionEnter` and `onCollisionStay` to enable peg lighting and peg removal after collision.
+`PegRB` overrides the `RigidBody` lifecycle methods `onCollisionEnter` and `onCollisionStay` to enable peg lighting and peg removal after collision.
 It includes the additional property `Peg` which contains specifications of the peg being represented.

 #### `Cannon`
 `Cannon` is responsible for determining the initial velocity and launch location of the `CannonBall` when fired.

 #### Supporting class and structs include:
-- `RenderAdapter`: A protocol that demands its implementing classes to provide a method `adaptScene`
 - `Wall`: A `RigidBody` subclass used to bound the play area
 - `BallRecycler`: A `RigidBody` subclass serving as a trigger zone that destroys the `CannonBall` when it fall below the screen and asks the `GameWorld` to remove the pegs that were hit
 - `Coroutine`: Takes in a routine function to be executed and a completion callback to be executed when the routine function completes after repeated invocation in the event loop.